Ash Dieback Disease

 We are sorry but we are unable to advise tree owners on their trees.

-NB if the tree is in a very poor condition you should take prompt action and not await the council's programme.
+NB if the tree is in a very poor condition you should take prompt action.

 Where the affected tree is within falling distance of an area well-used by yourself, family, staff and / or visitors you are advised to undertake action to reduce the canopy or fell the tree to make it safe.